 Definition of Full-time and Part-time Status

 Students registered in 4.0 full credits over the Fall and Winter sessions combined (8 half courses) are considered full time.
 Students registered in 3.5 or less full credits over the combined Fall and Winter sessions are considered part-time.
-During the summer session, students registered in a course are considered part-time during that session.
-Students should attempt to have a course load balanced between the two terms of any session.
+Students should attempt to have a course load balanced between the two terms.

 The Certificate Program in Teaching English to Speakers of Other Languages may be taken either full-time or part-time.
 Students should be aware that full-time study may not always be possible due to prerequisites, scheduling and course availability.
 It is your responsibility to ensure that your courses satisfy your program requirements as stated in the Calendar.